antixenoinitiative/axiwiki/hyperdictions.md

 > Holding the sensor does not directly increase the chances, it only unlocks the 20% chance rate.
 {.is-info}

-The only exception to this is the Thargoid Incursions and Thargoid Infestation system state, which has an independant hyperdiction chance which can cause hyperdictions without any previous interaction with Thargoid Sensors.
+The only exception to this is the Thargoid Incursions and Thargoid Infestation system state, which have an independant hyperdiction chance which can cause hyperdictions without any previous interaction with Thargoid Sensors.
+This also includes systems with a "**hidden**" incursion state and some other unique systems for lore reasons, such as **HIP 22460**.

 Thargoid sensors can be easily found at Crashed Thargoid Interceptor sites